Razichennouf/Ansible-out-of-the-box/README.md

 - name: Setting up number_of_replicas to 0 via API call
   shell: |
        curl -k -H "Content-Type: application/json" -XPUT https://localhost:9200/*/_settings -d '{ "index" : { "number_of_replicas" : 0 } }' -u elastic:"{{ elastic_pw_val.content | b64decode }}"
 </code>
 </pre>

+<h2> Tip 3 :  Creating an inventory from a MySQL database that contains Hosts data  </h1>
+<h3>Scenario: Imagine you have hosts' data stored in a SQL database.
+An "out of the box" scenario would involve writing an Ansible playbook that uses a database querying module (like <code>community.general.mysql_query</code> to fetch this data, then dynamically creates an inventory from it.</h3>

 <p><strong>Note:</strong> Always back up your file before running this playbook, especially on production environments.</p>